alkhrom/Git-demo2/index.md

 ## Why Unicode?

 Unicode has come as a solution to the problem of how to ensure consistent display of the vast variety of symbols (e.g. alphabet letters)
-Of course, had the entire Globe spoken English, there would have never been a need for anything else but the good old ASCII.
+> Of course, if the entire Globe spoken English, and if emoji had never exister, and if there would have never been a need for anything else but the good old ASCII.
 However, as the Internet party

 ## Some Philosophy Behind Unicode